 5. Comfort Foods: When one thinks of comfort foods, they are almost invariably fat + carb.
 From hearty stews to ice cream.
 When we eat these foods, hunger is not the only reason for eating them.
 Therefore they are easy to overeat.

 So there you have it.
 I'm not saying that one shouldn't eat fats + carbs together, only that doing so ad libitum often leads to overeating.
 So my strategy to guard against overeating ad libitum is to eat essentialy low fat or low carb at any one given time.
 If I'm going to eat a high fat + carb food, which I do on occasion, I am careful to portion it out accordingly.
-Never, never, eat ice cream from the carton, potato chips from the family sized bag or whatever.
+Never eat something from the container that you tend to find "moreish".
 But I'm not claiming any metabolic magic to food combinations or that separating these macros keeps the fat I eat for breakfast from being locked away all day if I had a slice of toast with my bacon and eggs.